The Ekka might be postponed but you can still enjoy a few Ekka inspired activities in Ipswich this August…

 Order a strawberry sundae at Raw Energy

-Raw Energy Springfield are offering a luscious strawberry milkshake topped with chopped strawberries, ice-cream and whipped cream as an Ekka special for the entire month of August!
+Raw Energy Springfield are offering a luscious strawberry sundae milkshake topped with chopped strawberries, ice-cream and whipped cream for the entire month of August!

 Feed the camels

-Summer Land Camels will be open on the Ekka public holiday from 9am-3pm.
-Feed the camels for $2 a bag, enjoy lunch at the cafe and browse the shop for products made with the farm’s camel milk.
-A tour and taste farm tour will be running as well as camel rides!
+Feed the camels at Summer Land Camels for $2 a bag, enjoy lunch at the cafe and browse the shop for products made with the farm’s camel milk.
+Book in for a tour and taste farm tour or a camel ride!

 Enjoy some great dining at Ipswich restaurants

-Memories of India will be open on the Ekka holiday.
-The restaurant is also doing their $10 takeaway and $12 dining lunch specials and a $54.99 takeaway meal deal (feeds four people).
+Memories of India are offering a $10 takeaway and $12 dining lunch special and a $54.99 takeaway meal deal (feeds four people).